mhenrixon/sidekiq-unique-jobs/README.md

 ### Validating Worker Configuration

-Since v7 it is possible to perform some simple validation against your workers sidekiq_options.
+Since v7 it is possible to perform some simple validation against your workers `sidekiq_options`.
 What it does is scan for some issues that are known to cause problems in production.

 Let's take a _bad_ worker: